 - entry-point application files like App.js or Main.js (not the same as app.js or main.js)

 This issue also happens regardless of where the case sensitivity occurs.
-To be really clear:
+To be really clear, during the build step:

 somefile.js != someFile.js != SomeFile.js != SOMEFILE.js != sOmEfIlE.js